avalanche-foundation/ACPs/ACPs/125-basefee-reduction/README.md

 ## Specification

-The dynamic fee calculation currently must enforce a minimum base fee of 25 Gwei.
+The dynamic fee calculation currently must enforce a minimum base fee of 25 nAVAX.
-This ACP proposes reducing the minimum base fee to 1 Gwei upon the next network upgrade activation.
+This ACP proposes reducing the minimum base fee to 1 nAVAX upon the next network upgrade activation.

 ## Backwards Compatibility